Vrda-GF/Academic/content/publication/2018-VSU-IB.md

 +++
-abstract = "The aim of the paper is to show the effects of modelling the soil reaction coefficient on the base grid structure and their foundation.
-That kind of the structure is commonly used for the objects built on the far away locations because of the little environmental ground impact.
-Basically, the shallow foundation system is supporting grid construction used as a base for building the object above.
-The grid construction itself can occur in two extreme forms known as rigid and soft grids.
-The test example process both forms and monitors their structural response as well as the contact with the underlying structure.
-For the purpose of the soil reaction coefficient modelling the Se_Calc programmatically solution was developed." authors = ["V. Akmadžić", "A. Vrdoljak", "H. Smoljanović"] date = "2018-10-18" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 18th International Scientific Conference on Construction and Architecture, University of Structural Engineering & Architecture \"Lyuben Karavelov\", Sofia, Bulgaria, October 18–20, 2018" title = "Behaviour of the base grid structure regard to the soil reaction coefficient" url_code = "" url_dataset = "" url_pdf = ""
+abstract = "When performing the objects on the distant locations, it is necessary to make the foundation structure with as little ground impact as possible.
+One of the usual choices is the rigid steel grid construction on the shallow foundations.
+Many authors worked on the problem of defining calculation expression for the soil reaction coefficient, which represents the behaviour of the ground.
+In the programmatically solution called SE_Calc values of the soil reaction coefficient are calculated by each author.
+The paper shows the effects of different modelling of the soil reaction coefficient on the steel grid structure, rigid or soft.
+The structural response and the contact with the soil are analysed." authors = ["V. Akmadžić", "A. Vrdoljak", "I. Balić"] date = "2018-10-18" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 18th International Scientific Conference on Construction and Architecture, University of Structural Engineering & Architecture \"Lyuben Karavelov\", Sofia, Bulgaria, October 18–20, 2018" title = "Influence of the soil reaction coefficient change on the steel grid foundation" url_code = "" url_dataset = "" url_pdf = ""